 Walking through Arlington National Cemetery touches many emotions, but rarely does it feel personal.
 The names on stones are of those we’ve never met and seldom heard.

 As the years pass, I know more people who are buried on General Robert E. Lee’s old plantation.
 My Aunt Butts and Uncle Charlie were buried there in 2014.
-Working on my family tree led me to a grand uncle buried near the back wall in 1945.
+Working on my family tree led me to a grand uncle Fallas Broche buried near the back wall in 1945 and three English cousins, including one who died at Okinawa.

 A teacher who may have been my favorite and provided lasting lessons was buried at Arlington recently.
 David Pennington acted like the West Virginia rinky-dinks that he called us in ninth grade at Eugene Burroughs Junior High in Accokeek, Md. where I grew up.
 He pretended to be a country boy who was a simple man that actually knew a whole lot.
 He made learning fun and sometimes terrifying, like the time he asked me following my report on Russia if prostitution was legal there.
 I didn’t know what the word meant and was tormented by classmates for a few minutes.
 You don’t forget things like that.